AskMeAgain/WebMessenger/README.md

 ## Features

+..* Messages are stored on a Distributed Ledger
+..* User can send/receive messages
+..* User Account system
+..* Chat request system
 ..* User can change the colorscheme ([img](https://puu.sh/zR8eH/60a1009d1e.png))

 ## The steps internally to start a chat with a user are: